CTSRD-CHERI/cheribuild/README.md

-  --configure-only      Only run the configure step (skip build and install) (default: 'False') --skip-install        Skip the install step (only do the build) (default: 'False') --skip-build          Skip the build step (only do the install) (default: 'False') --skip-sdk            When building with --include-dependencies ignore the CHERI sdk dependencies.
-Saves a lot of time
+  --configure-only      Only run the configure step (skip build and install) (default: 'False') --skip-install        Skip the install step (only do the build) (default: 'False') --skip-build          Skip the build step (only do the install) (default: 'False') --skip-sdk            When building with --include-dependencies ignore the SDK dependencies.
+Saves a lot of time when
-                        when building libc++, etc. with dependencies but the sdk is already up-to-date (default:
+                        building libc++, etc. with dependencies but the sdk is already up-to-date.
+This is like --no- include-toolchain-depedencies but also skips the target that builds the sysroot. (default:
                         'False')
   --trap-on-unrepresentable
                         Raise a CHERI exception when capabilities become unreprestable instead of detagging.
 Useful for